Alessandro Ferri

-Alessandro Ferri (February 25, 1921 – 2003) was an Italian professional football player.
+Alessandro Ferri (25 February 1921 – 2003) was an Italian professional football player.

 He started playing as a child with S.S.
 Lazio and went through every youth team the club had.
-On January 15, 1939, he came to get the tickets for the Derby della Capitale game against fierce city rivals A.S.
-Roma, like he has been doing for several previous years.
-Club president told him: "Today you don't need tickets, you're playing".
+On 15 January 1939, he came to get the tickets for the Derby della Capitale game against fierce city rivals A.S.
+Roma, like he had been doing for several previous years.
+The club president told him: "Today you don't need tickets, you're playing".
 He became a regular in the Lazio defence for several years.

-In his last Serie A game for Lazio he scored his only league goal for them, on November 30, 1947, in a 1–1 draw against Atalanta B.C.
+In his last Serie A game for Lazio, he scored his only league goal for them, on 30 November 1947, in a 1–1 draw against Atalanta B.C.

 The next season, after financial disagreements with the club management, he transferred to the rival A.S.
 Roma team.

 Overall, he played 9 seasons (148 games, 2 goals) in the Serie A for Lazio and Roma.